Comparing Low Interest Credit Card Offers

 Criteria used: Regular APR, intro APR, other rates and fees, rewards rates, rewards categories, redemption options, miscellaneous features and benefits, customer service, security, credit needed, ease of application

 Editor's notes on the best low interest credit cards

 Discover it® Cash Back

-In addition to excellent rewards (5% back on rotating categories up to the quarterly maximum each time you activate, plus double your cash back at the end of your first year), this card offers 0% intro APR for 14 months on both balance transfers and purchases.
+In addition to excellent rewards of 5% back on rotating categories up to the quarterly maximum each time you activate, Discover will automaticaaly match your cash back at the end of your first year.
+This card offers 0% intro APR for 14 months on both balance transfers and purchases.
 The regular APR is 14.24% - 25.24% variable.

 What we like about this card: The low regular rate of this card gives it oomph when it comes to paying down debt.
 Add to that the BT and purchase introductory APRs, and it's a card you'll love.

 This card's reliable rewards of 3% cash back on all first-year purchases up to $20,000 spent – and 1.5% cash back on all subsequent purchases – make it a favorite among cash back cards.